 ~ 300 years miscellaneous left unspecified

 We have seen that Dante-poet thematizes the issue of the time spent in Purgatory by having Dante-pilgrim tell Forese that he expected to find him below, in Ante-Purgatory, “dove tempo per tempo si ristora” (where time is restored for time [Purg.
 23.84]).
+With this beautiful and poignant phrase, “dove tempo per tempo si ristora”, Dante impresses on us that time is the true currency of Purgatory.
 Ante-Purgatory is the place where time is restored for time because the time of waiting on the lower slopes of the mountain is compensation for time that was wasted or wrongly spent on earth.

-Although technically the verse “dove tempo per tempo si ristora” refers to Ante-Purgatory, it is a perfect emblem for the entire experience of Purgatory.
+Although, technically, Dante uses the verse “dove tempo per tempo si ristora” to refer to Ante-Purgatory, it is a perfect emblem for the entire experience of Dante’s Purgatory.
 Yes, there are punishments specific to each of the seven terraces.
 But all of the terraces — all of the mountain — exists in time, just like earth.
+This is the meaning of the earth clock at the beginning of Purgatorio 2 and of all the subsequent astronomical periphrases.
 Ultimately, Purgatory is a temporal experience.
 As Forese says to Dante in the next canto: “’l tempo è caro / in questo regno” (time is dear in this realm [Purg.
 24.91-92]).

 Time is the fundamental currency of Purgatory.
 Purgatory is about “doing time”.
 Saved souls “do time” in Purgatory as a form of therapy on the will, which is thereby made “free, straight, and whole” (Purg.
 27.140).
-One could imagine a spiritual thumbprint for Purgatory, as individual as a material thumbprint.
-Or perhaps imagine a spiritual passport, stamped by angels as the soul passes from one region of the mountain to the next.
-This spiritual passport marks all the regions in which the soul spent time, thereby distilling a soul’s spiritual reckoning.
+One could imagine the soul’s personal ledger — a true personal reckoning — as a spiritual passport, stamped by angels as the soul passes from one region of the mountain to the next.
+This spiritual passport is marked for all the regions in which the soul spent time, thereby toting up and distilling a soul’s spiritual reckoning.
 The reckoning consists of the increments of time that the soul “restored” or “paid back” in Purgatory.

-Our Purgatorial passport — the passport that is our identity, the distillation of who we are — is based on the formula: how much and where.
+Our Purgatorial passport — the passport that is our identity, the distillation of who we are — is based on this formula, as applied to time: how much and where.
 How much time was spent and where was it spent.

 It is the temporality of the purgatorial experience that is brought home to the reader by the juxtaposition of Stazio’s 1204 years with Forese’s 4 years and counting.
 Time is the currency by which a soul is measured in this realm.